Data shows fewer officers dying in the line of duty nationwide

 The organization is preparing to add at least 151 officers, both recent and historical, line-of-duty deaths to the wall this spring.

-“What we hope our organization is able to do is to provide some level of solace to the coworkers, to the families, to say the service and sacrifice of your loved one is not in vain and that we here at the memorial fund exist to forever honor their memory and to forever tell their story,” said Alexander.
+“What we hope our organization is able to do is to provide some level of solace to the coworkers, to the families, to say the service and sacrifice of your loved ones are not in vain and that we here at the memorial fund exist to forever honor their memory and to forever tell their story,” said Alexander.